bruh-9000/moddBlockly/README.md

 Make sure you have nodeJS installed along with git.

-Run the following commands in Command Prompt in the location you want to copy this repository in:
+Run the following commands in Command Prompt / Terminal in the location you want to copy this repository in:

 ```
 git clone https://github.com/bruh-9000/moddBlockly